Sioux Falls Canaries (1902–1953): 1939 to 1941: Western League

-The Canaries continued play in a newly named league in 1939, as the Nebraska State League was renamed to become known as the Western League (1939–1941).
+The Canaries continued play in a newly named league in 1939, as the Nebraska State League was renamed and become known as the Western League.
 J. Roy Carter, who had served as president of the Nebraska State League since 1934, remained as president of the Western League, which formed as a Class D level league.
 Sioux Falls became an affiliate team for the first time, becoming a minor league affiliate of the Chicago Cubs for the season.
 The Sioux Falls Canaries, Lincoln Links (St. Louis Browns), Norfolk Elks (New York Yankees) and Sioux City Cowboys (Detroit Tigers) franchises remained from the Nebraska State League.
 Those teams were joined in the new league by the Mitchell Kernels and Worthington, Minnesota based Worthington Cardinals (St. Louis Cardinals).

 In 1939, the Canaries had regular season record of 66-52 and placed second in the six–team Western League regular season standings, qualifying for the playoffs.
-Playing their final season with Ralph Brandon as player/manager Sioux Falls finished 8.5 games behind the first place Norfolk Elks in the final standings.
+Playing their final season with Ralph Brandon as player/manager Sioux Falls finished 8½ games behind the first place Norfolk Elks in the final standings.
 With their second-place finish, Sioux Falls qualified for the four–team playoffs.
 The Canaries lost in the first round of the playoffs 3 games to 2 to the Lincoln Links, who advanced to the final where they lost to the Sioux City Cowboys.
 Howard Conners of Sioux Falls won the Western League batting title, hitting.365.
 Canaries' pitcher Lawrence Kempe had 3.03 ERA to lead the league while compiling a record of 19-7 on the season.

 Player/manager Ralph Brandon batted .226 in 77 games on the season.
 After leaving the Canaries, Brandon did not return to professional baseball in the 1940 season.
 Sioux Falls players Howard Connors hit .365 and Edward Wernet batted .362 to finish in the top four in the Western League.